 PTC has been an enormous leap toward safer train operation.
 That means safeguarding crew lives, local communities, vehicles, and environments as well.
 Fewer derailments means fewer spills and leaks of hazardous material and environmental impact.
 Whether additional crew members also achieve this – or are required to achieve it – is inconclusive.
 That is because there is not good data showing two-member crews having reduced human error derailments or incidents, or one-person crews causing avoidable incidents.

 Importantly, the question of crew sizes is limited to crews within a locomotive.
-If a carrier does reduce personnel down to one person, it may shift others to supportive roles or elsewhere in the network of safe train management or from elemental to distributed teams, which may actually serve higher safety purposes than inside the locomotive, given the sophistication of PTC and a well-trained conductor inside.
+If a carrier does reduce personnel down to one person, it may shift others to supportive roles or elsewhere in the network of safe train management or from elemental to distributed teams, which may actually serve higher safety purposes than inside the locomotive, given the sophistication of PTC and a well-trained engineer inside.

 In either case, the PTC conversation is not about replacing engineers or conductors or necessarily reducing crew sizes, it is a question about the data and safety impact.
 Unless or until data shows that it is necessary to have multi-person crews, the entire federal crew size mandate is about employment.
 That employment decision is worth discussion, especially with the known positive impacts and social enhancements of teamwork, but with PTC and other technological innovations, the overall safety impact of multi-person crews is unsettled.
 Rail carriers may choose to – and in many cases should – maintain multi-person crews.
 In other cases, they do and should allow collective bargaining to settle the matter, where teamwork and anecdotal safety data can feature prominently in negotiations.